 Although our process is informal, some projects require approval from our Board of Directors, and all funded projects must align with the priorities outlined in our strategic plan.
 Any project must specify objective measures that would define success.
 When commissioning research or similar contracts, Family Housing Fund allows up to a 10 percent indirect cost rate to cover overhead or administrative costs.
 (Read our full indirect cost policy.)

-Please contact our Program Director Kirstin Burch to begin a conversation about funding.
+Please contact our president Ellen Sahli to begin a conversation about funding.